 - Does the law contain default provisions relating to the appointment and/or removal of arbitrators?

 The parties are free to determine the procedure for the appointment/removal of arbitrators.
 Where the parties fail to do so, the main default mechanisms, contained in Article 416 of the Civil Procedure Code and Article 7 of the International Arbitration Code, are triggered.

 If the number of arbitrators is not agreed on by the parties, then the number of arbitrators must be three.

 If the number of arbitrators is three, each party appoints one arbitrator, and then the two arbitrators determine the third arbitrator, who acts as the chairman.
-If one of the parties fails to appoint the arbitrator within 30 days as of receipt of notification, or the appointed two arbitrators fail to appoint the third arbitrator, the civil court of first instance appoints a third arbitrator at the request of a party.
+If one of the parties fails to appoint the arbitrator within 30 days (one month under the Civil Procedure Code) of receipt of the notification, or if the appointed two arbitrators fail to appoint the third arbitrator, the civil court of first instance appoints a third arbitrator at the request of a party.

-On the other hand, where the parties agreed to have a sole arbitrator but failed to appoint him/her, the civil court of first instance appoints the arbitrator at the request of a party.
+Where the parties agreed to have a sole arbitrator but failed to appoint the arbitrator, the civil court of first instance appoints the arbitrator at the request of a party.

-Article 7/(C) of the International Arbitration Code contains provisions for challenging arbitrators.
+Article 7/(C) of the International Arbitration Code and Article 417 of the Civil Procedure Code contain provisions for challenging arbitrators.
 The main grounds for challenging arbitrators are:

 - Lack of qualifications agreed between the parties.